GPdatahub/Business-Insights-360/README.md

 + Power BI Desktop: Interactive Dashboard and Visualization
 + Power Query: ETL workflows, Data Cleaning and Transformation
 + DAX: Advanced calculation for metrics, building measures

-## 📌 Method
-+ To build a unified Power BI solution, Extracted and Merged Excel/CSV data using MySQL database into a data model.
-+ Cleaned and standardized the data in Power Query for accurate reporting.
-+ Designed Star snowflake schema for optimized data modelling and automated data refresh with Power BI service.
-+ Created calculated columns, DAX measures for key KPIs.
-+ Applied best practices in storytelling with data, drill-throughs, KPI cards, slicers and toggles to make the dashboard interactive.

 ## 📝Dashboard Highlights